ubuntu/WSL/docs/tutorials/vscode.md

 `npm start`

-You can now navigate to `localhost:10001` in your native Windows web browser by using `CTRL+Left Click` on the terminal links.
+You can now navigate to `localhost:10001` in your native Windows web browser by using `CTRL+LeftClick` on the terminal links.

 ![|624x351](assets/vscode/hello-world.png)